markre94/Jpg-file-locator/README.md

 ### Functionality

 This web app provides a valid information about a uploaded picture in .jpg format.
-The informations consist of a address of where the picture was taken along with it geographical coordinates.
+The scope of this informations are mainly focused around the localisation of where the current picture has been taken.

-The app has got a feature which allows user to see the location of the picture on the map by redirecting a web page to the Google Maps application.
+The app has got a cool feature which allows user to see the actual localisation of the picture on the map by redirecting a web page to the Google Maps application.

+This applies only for the pictures in .jpg format that have an GPSInfo available.
+It should work porperly with the all of the pictures took on Iphone and Android smarphones.

 ### File structure
 The Jpg_flask consist the following files: